fernando-mc/python3-workshop/introduction.md

 You will also need to have a "real computer" that you have full permissions over.

 What I mean by this is that you won't be able to use a smartphone, iPad, or graphing calculator to following along (at least none of the graphing calculators I've ever used before).
 You will need a computer that has a Windows, Mac, or Linux operating system installed.
 Preferrably, you'll have a more modern version of any of those operating systems.
-This is because the more ancient your operating system, the more difficult it will be to garuntee it will work with the modern tools used in this course.
+This is because the more ancient your operating system, the more difficult it will be to guarantee it will work with the modern tools used in this course.

 Additionally, your computer, regardless of the operating system will require administrator priviliges so that you can download and install programs and software packages.